School of Science, Engineering and Environment

 Some modules will include a structured factory visit to illustrate the processes and techniques and to enable investigations to be conducted.

 Taught modules are assessed using coursework and assignments.
 Typically, this is split 70% assignments and 30% coursework.

-As a leading centre of aeronautics and aerospace engineering study and research, Salford is equipped with advanced, specialist facilities including:
+As a leading regional centre for aeronautics and aerospace engineering study and research, we have advanced, specialist facilities: